modmail-dev/Modmail/README.md

 </div>
 <br>
 <div align="center">
     This is an open source discord bot made by kyb3r and improved upon suggestions by the users!
-This bot enables server members to DM it, the messages then get relayed to the server moderators which can then respond.
-In essence this bot serves as a means for members to communicate with server leadership in an organised manner.
-Join the discord <a href=[https://discord.gg/etJNHCQ>here</a>.
+This bot enables server members to DM it, the messages then get relayed to the server moderators who can then respond through the bot.
+In essence this bot serves as a means for members to effortlessly communicate with server leadership in an organised manner.

 </div>